Pinafore/nlp-hw/sequence_buzzer/README.md

 6. Complete the **evaluate** function, again making using of the accuracy_fn.

 Analysis: (5 points)
 1. Report the final epoch dev set accuracy (post some potential tuning as per your choice).
-Please indicate all the values of the various hyperparameters that go with this reported score including number of epochs (these are hyperparameters that can have an effect on accuracy in theory - please think about and mention ALL the things you think can be changed).
+Please indicate all the values of the various hyperparameters that go with this reported score including number of epochs (these are hyperparameters that can have an effect on accuracy in theory - please think about and mention ALL the things you think can be changed, as a way to understand what things you control when designing a sequence to sequence neural net).
 2. Report the final test set accuracy after tuning on dev set.
 3. Look at the dev set, give some examples and explain the possible reasons why these examples are predicted incorrectly - in particular, why do you think a model did not buzz (predicted 0) when actually it should have buzzed, and vice-versa.